 After doing research on all of the best treadmills for home and even the benefits of a treadmill, you decided to undergo the process of purchasing your very own!
 You took the time to move your treadmill to the perfect place in your home or gym, but now, what comes next?
-How do you take care of it to make sure that it lasts its full lifespan?
+How do you take care of it to make sure that it lasts its full lifespan and how to maintain your new treadmill?
 We know that these questions can be daunting, so we came up with six tips to help you with treadmill maintenance.

 1. Proper Assembly and Movement

 This one is simple.
 If you don’t install or move your treadmill correctly, you are setting yourself up for faster wear and tear on your machine.
 To find the right place for your treadmill, make sure that it is on a flat surface.
 This prevents the machine from being imbalanced and therefore susceptible to damage.